French

 French 4 -- offered every quarter.

-French 5 -- generally offered every quarter (check schedule of classes for offering)
+French 5 -- generally offered every quarter (check schedule of classes for offering).

 ADVANCED

 French 111 -- La stylistique.
 Focused on the development of advanced writing skills, both analytical and creative.
-Offered every year.
+Offered every other year.

 French 114 -- La phonetique du francais.
 Offered every other year.